A nosebleed is loss of blood from the tissue lining the nose. Bleeding most often occurs from one nostril only.

 You may have the following tests:

-- Nasal endoscopy (examination of the nose using a camera)
+- Nasal endoscopy (examination of the nose using a camera at the end of a short tube)

 - Partial thromboplastin time measurements